podefr/observe-plus/README.md

 // This listener will be called only once and then disposed observer.observeOnce("update", function (publishedEvent) { ... }, scope /* optional */);

-plainObject.newProperty = "newValue";
+// This will trigger the listeners that have subscribed to "update" plainObject.newProperty = "newValue";

-observer.observe("delete", function (publishedEvent) { ... }, scope /* optional */);
+// This listener will be called when a property is deleted from the object observer.observe("delete", function (publishedEvent) { ... }, scope /* optional */);

-// The listener will be called only once and then disposed observer.observeOnce("delete", function (publishedEvent) { ... }, scope /* optional */);
+// This listener will be called only once and then disposed observer.observeOnce("delete", function (publishedEvent) { ... }, scope /* optional */);

-delete plainObject.newProperty;
+// This will trigger the listeners that have subscribed to "delete" delete plainObject.newProperty;

-// When you're done with the listener, you can remove it by calling dispose: dispose();
+// When you're done with the listener, you can remove it by calling dispose.
+All the observe methods
+// return a dispose function.
+dispose();
 ```